open-telemetry/opentelemetry-specification/specification/trace/api.md

   In that scenario, the `name` denotes a module name or component name within that library or application.
-  In case an invalid name (null or empty string) is specified, a working default Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.
+  In case an invalid name (null or empty string) is specified, a working Tracer implementation MUST be returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD keep the original invalid value, and a message reporting that the specified value is invalid SHOULD be logged.
   A library, implementing the OpenTelemetry API *may* also ignore this name and